laura-barluzzi/TorPaste/README.md

 this is an improved implementation so we can maintain backwards compatibility without running any migration scripts.
 It is also the simplest backend and it is used by default.

+## Configuration
+TorPaste can be configured by using `ENV`ironment Variables.
+The list of available variables as well as their actions is below so you can use them to parameterize your installation of the software.
+Please note that all these variables have a default value which may not work well for you, but makes them all optional.

+### Available ENV Variables

+* `TP_WEBSITE_TITLE` : Use this variable to set the TorPaste Title inside the HTML `<title></title>` tags. *Default:* `Tor Paste`
+* `TP_BACKEND` : Use this variable to select a backend for TorPaste to use.
+The available backends for each version are included in the `COMPATIBLE_BACKENDS` variable inside `torpaste.py`. *Default:* `filesystem`

+### Backend ENV Variables
+Each backend may need one or more additional `ENV` variables to work.
+For example, a MySQL backend may need the `HOST`, `PORT`, `USERNAME`, and `PASSWORD` to connect to the database.
+To prevent conflicts, all these variables will be available as `TP_BACKEND_BACKENDNAME_VARIABLE` where `BACKENDNAME` is the name of the backend, such as `MYSQL` and the `VARIABLE` will be the name of the variable, such as `HOST`.

+Currently there are no used backend `ENV` variables.
+When there are, you will find a list of all backends and their variables here.